ntoda03/NLGenomeSweeper/README.md

 NLGenomeSweeper can be obtained from the [GitHub page](https://github.com/ntoda03/NLGenomeSweeper)

 ## Requirements
-This is a pipeline to be run on linux based machines.
+This is a pipeline to be run on unix based machines.
 The following software must be available in your path.
-At least 3G of free memory is needed for InterProScan but more mempry is better.
+At least 3G of free memory is needed for InterProScan but more memory is better.

 * Python 3, version 3.5 or greater
 * blast+